 This trip promises a voyage from the poles to the tropics via some of the wildest and most remote island groups on the planet.
 We ought to notch up an impressive number of seabirds and cetaceans, plus a handful of island endemics seen only by a handfuls of people.
 Highlights should include the great oceanic journeymen such as Wandering, Southern Royal and the Critically Endangered Tristan Albatrosses.
 The elegant Light-mantled and Sooty Albatrosses should all be logged too.
 We should manage five species of penguin, including the impressive King, cute Gentoo, and both Northern and Southern Rockhoppers.
 We can expect an exceptional diversity of pelagic birds, with around 30 species of petrel and storm-petrel on offer, including the good studies of the rare Spectacled and Atlantic Petrels.

-This cruise is also amazing for marine mammals, mouthwatering lists of up to 6 seal and 17 cetacean species have emerged from previous cruises.
+This cruise is also amazing for marine mammals, with mouthwatering lists of up to 6 seal and 17 cetacean species from previous cruises.
 Such delectable treasures as Kogia Sperm Whales, Orcas, False Killer Whales, Hourglass, Rissos and Clymene dolphins have all been found before.
 It is truly an amazing journey that can and will deliver a bevy of treats never to be forgotten, so join us for this incredible trip to parts of the World traditionally enjoyed by so few.

 Day 0: Arrival in Ushuaia While this day is not technically part of the cruise, it should be considered essential to arrive a day early as insurance against travel days.
 Our office can help with hotel booking and airport transfers if necessary.